NAD in Acute General Hospitals

 | September | Confirm audit data sources; Open 2027 registration |

 A Census Day within a one-week period across all hospitals to collect timely, on-the-spot information about the prevalence (total number at one time) of patients living with dementia admitted to hospitals.
-Focus point to raise awareness about you team's person-centred practice and initiatives on feedback and support for patient living with dementia and carers.
+Focus point to raise awareness about your team's person-centred practice and initiatives on feedback and support for patients living with dementia and carers.

 Annual Census Day objectives